ryderdain/bash/README.md

-# CLI Toys / clitoys
+# Forge

-To be read as "SEE-ELL-EYE-toys".
-Contains a personal collection of shell-based tools and tricks for running from the command line, mostly written for BSD unix systems.
+Personal collection of shell-based tools and tricks for running from the command line, mostly written for BSD unix systems.
 Attempts at cross-compatibility have been made where possible.

 ## checkssl.sh